Silver Award Girl Scouts

 Silver Award projects are approved at the troop level.
 Adults working with girls (troop leaders, project advisors, group volunteers, etc.) and the girls themselves help to ensure the project meets all of the required guidelines found in the Silver Award Girl Guidelines.
 Once final reports are submitted, girls should consider their Silver Award complete.
 Girls and their listed troop leader will receive a confirmation email letting them know that their award paperwork was received.

-Girl Scout Awards Celebration
+Highest Awards Celebration

 Invitations will be mailed to girls/troops eligible for recognition in March.